 In professional practice ICN's current focus is in the following areas:

 Leadership is a common theme in all organisations today, and it is a long-standing concern for ICN.
 Over the years ICN has initiated many projects to prepare nurses for leadership.
-Today our initiatives are three pronged - one addressing knowledge and skills to lead in an era of reform Leadership for Change™, the second focusing on leading through skills in negotiation Leadership in Negotiation.
-The Global Nursing Leadership Institute (GNLI) represents the third-arm of ICN's leadership development strategy.
+Today our initiatives are three pronged - one addressing knowledge and skills to lead in an era of reform Leadership for Change™, the second focusing on leading through skills in negotiation Leadership in Negotiation, and the Global Nursing Leadership Policy Institute.

 The ICN eHealth Programme encompasses: